madmann91/bvh/README.md

 Compared to [Embree](https://github.com/embree/embree), the ray-tracing kernels from Intel, this library only supports single-ray tracing and binary BVHs.
-As a result, it cannot be as fast as the stream or packet traversal algorithms.
-Compared to the single-ray kernels of Embree running on the high-quality BVHs built by Embree, this library is around 50% slower, but the actual number can vary depending on the type of ray (e.g. coherent/incoherent) and the scene.
+As a result, it cannot be as fast as the stream or packet traversal algorithms of Embree.
+Compared to the single-ray kernels of Embree running on the high-quality BVHs also built by Embree, this library is around 50% slower, but the actual number can vary depending on the type of ray (e.g. coherent/incoherent) and the scene.
 To match that level of performance, this library would have to implement: